jan-bogaerts/mark/src/markdownCode.md

 - it supports the following actions
   - New Project: a button to create a new project
     - if there is a project loaded with changes (the project's undo-service has data in the undo list), ask to save first.
-    - clears the current project data.
+    - call `storageService.new()`
   - open: a button to open an existing project.
     - show a dialog box to select a file (use the default electron dialog box for this)
-    - if a file is selected, ask the project service to load the file.
+    - if a file is selected, ask the storage-service to load the file.
     - wrap in an exception handler that shows an error dialog
   - save: a button to save the current project to file.
-    - enabled when the project service has a filename for the project and the undo service has undo data (indicating that the project has changed since the last save).
+    - enabled when the project service has a filename for the project (field 'filename' has a value) and the undo service has undo data (indicating that the project has changed since the last save).
     - if the project file does not yet have a filename, show a save-as dialog
     - if the user doesn't provide a valid filename, stop the action
     - if the user provides a valid filename,
-      - call the project-service 'save' function with filename as param.
+      - call the storage-service 'save' function with filename as param.
     - if the project service already has a filename,
-      - call project service save without param.
+      - call storage-service save without param.
     - wrap in an error handler and show the error
   - save as: a button to save the current project to a new location.
     - enabled the undo service has undo data (indicating that the project has changed since the last save).
     - show an electron save-as dialog
-    - if the user selects a file, ask the project-service to save the project to the new location.
+    - if the user selects a file, ask the storage-service to save the project to the new location.
     - wrap in an exceptions handler and show the error
   - auto-save: a toggle button, when pressed, asks the project service to update the auto-save state.
     - the toggle button's state follows that of the project service's auto-save state.